hieu2769/medicare-user/README.md

-# 🩺 User Interface Documentation – Medicare System
+# 🩺 User Interface Documentation – MediConnect System

 ## 1. Introduction
-The Medicare system’s user interface (UI) serves as a direct bridge between patients and the clinic’s medical services.
+The MediConnect system’s user interface (UI) serves as a direct bridge between patients and the clinic’s medical services.
 The website is designed to:

 - ✨ Simplify appointment booking and medical information searches for end users.
 - 📱 Enhance user experience across all devices (desktop, tablet, mobile).
-- 🏥 Convey the professionalism, modernity, and reliability of the Medicare healthcare brand.
+- 🏥 Convey the professionalism, modernity, and reliability of the MediConnect healthcare brand.

 Patients can: